Master’s in Pharmacology

 Pharmacology is distinct from the discipline of Pharmacy.
 Pharmacy schools instruct students how to prepare medicines and how to formulate the dosages of medications that patients should receive so that they can recover from illness or remain healthy.
 Pharmacology establishes the basic principles and science behind the practice of pharmacists.

-Opportunities for masters-level pharmacologists exist in the pharmaceutical industry, government agencies, and laboratories, as well as at biotechnology companies.
+Opportunities for master’s-level pharmacologists exist in the pharmaceutical industry, government agencies, and laboratories, as well as at biotechnology companies.
 Masters students may also decide to apply for Ph.D. or M.D. programs, where the coursework completed in this master’s program will prove beneficial.

 Virtual Information Sessions